-The home page or start page is for many the sanctuary of a website.
-It's supposed to fulfill various purposes and serve different target groups.
-Preferably at the same time.
-But what does suitable and target-oriented homepage design look like?
-An overview of the most important tips for your home page.
+For many, the homepage is the sanctuary of a website.
+It should fulfil numerous purposes and serve different target groups.
+And preferably at the same time.
+What do a good address and a target-oriented homepage design look like?
+Here is an overview of the most important tips.

 I mostly talk about businesses in this guide but many principles apply to simple blogs, special interest sites and even band websites.
 Let's first take a moment to consider what we usually expect a home page to do:

 - show the company, agency or service provider in the best light,

 - represent all areas of the business at once,

 - reflect how up to the minute the company is with a new area and connections to Facebook, Instagram etc.,

 - include a story about the founders' history,

 - and have a newsletter signup option available at all times.